yangsu01/funance_blog/blogs/13-black-scholes/black-scholes.md

 Let's break it down:

-- Stock price has a positive and relatively linear relationship with call price, given that the option is in-the-money ($S > K$).
+- The stock price has a positive relationship with the call price, given that the option is in-the-money ($S > K$).
 If it is out-of-the-money ($S < K$), then the call option is basically worthless.
 The plot is very similar to the payoff diagram of a long call.
 - More time until expiration means the stock price has more time to change, so the call price is higher.
 At maturity ($t=T$), the price converges to ($S-K$), as described by _equation 8_.
 - The risk free (interest) rate also has a positive relationship due to the **present value of money**.
 - Volatile stocks have higher growth potential so the option price will be higher.

 ### 2.2 Implied Volatility

-Another interesting thing we can do is to calculate the price of a call option and compare it to the price listed on an options chain.
-I will use **NVDA - NVIDIA Corp**.
+Another interesting thing we can do is to calculate the price of a call option and compare it to the price listed on the options chain.
+I will use **NVDA - NVIDIA Corp** as an example.

 The current price of **NVDA** is \$139.56, looking at the options chain, I selected the call option with a strike price of $K=\$130$ and expire date of Dec.
 20, 2024.
 This means that $(T-t) = 44/252$ (There are 44 trading days left till expiration and 252 trading days in a year).
 Lastly, we need to find $\sigma$ which I calculated using the standard deviation of returns over the last year.
 Plugging everything into _equation 9_, we get: